christian-mall/tangible-interaction-with-busts-and-statues/README.md

 **Notes about the thickness of the plaster:** It makes a huge difference how thick this first layer is.
 It is important to make it as thin as possible because that helps with the capacitive sensing but when making it too thin the risk is that parts of the bust break off during the unmolding process.
 When making the layer too thick the capacitance can't properly get through the layer later on.
 A thickness of about 1-2 mm works best.

 Before the plaster dried the author used some gauze and pressed it into the parts of the nose and lips.
 The reason is that the first prototypes exhibited some structural weaknesses in these areas and the gauze helps to add some more stability to these parts.
 There are a few things to note:
-* The gauze must not pressed down into the plaster too hard.
+* The gauze must not be pressed down into the plaster too hard.
 Otherwise it will be seen on the outside of the bust later on.
 It just has to be gently pressed into the viscous plaster
 * It is possible to also use other materials which give additional structural strength (like polymer fibers or a fiberglass cloth) but the gauze soaks up the plaster a bit which is why this material is superior to the other options since this means that it does a better job of giving additional strength to the outer layer.

 Then the plaster has to dry.
 It is best to let the plaster dry at least overnight.
-The result of this step can be seen in the following picture.
+The result of this step can be seen in the following figure.

 <img src="https://user-images.githubusercontent.com/44895720/90979216-f3969600-e553-11ea-9ac6-b886fd5458d9.jpg" height="600">

-### Step 3: Adding the sensors
+### Step 4: Adding the sensors

 The next step was to add the sensors.
 The author decided to use copper foil for this.
 The foil came pre-glued onto paper so it could be peeled off and then glued onto the dried plaster.
+In order to be sure that the sensors get placed at the exact location where they should be the trick with the laser pointer got used.
 It is important that the sensors aren't too small.
 Otherwise the capacitive sensing will get problematic later on.
 Coin-shaped sensors with a diameter of about 2.5 cm worked well.
 It has to be ensured that the sensors have good contact with the plaster.
 This can be a bit challenging on very curved surfaces like on the nose but a few cuts with a scissor help the copper foil to adhere to the surface of the plaster.
 The sensors on the hair part are deliberately bigger because there the goal was that is doesn't matter where exactly the user touches the bust.
 Lastly, some wires needed to be soldered to the sensors.
-The following picture shows the result of this step.
+The following figure shows the result of this step.

 <img src="https://user-images.githubusercontent.com/44895720/90979719-50e01680-e557-11ea-9ca2-efe19886f93d.jpg" height="600">

-### Step 4: Adding the hot glue
+### Step 5: Adding the hot glue

 Then follows the isolating layer.
 The author chose to use hot glue for this purpose.
 The hot glue doesn't need to be applied everywhere but just on a rectangle that covers all of the sensors.
-It would propably be even enough when just the sensors get covered altouth this did not explicitely get tested.
-During this step one has to pay attention that every part of the sensor is covered so that there are no holes in the hot glue layer.
+It would propably be even enough when just the sensors get covered although this did not explicitely get tested.
+During this step one has to pay attention that every part of the sensors is covered so that there are no holes in the hot glue layer.
 Otherwise there can be a short circuit later on due to the grounding layer (that now follows) being in contact with the sensors.
 The result of this step can be seen in the following figure.

 <img src="https://user-images.githubusercontent.com/44895720/90979736-6f461200-e557-11ea-9d59-ec8756725c11.jpg" height="600">

-### Step 5: Adding the grounding layer
+### Step 6: Adding the grounding layer

 The next step is to add the grounding layer.
 Again, the author chose the copper foil for that.
 The grounding layer is important to improve the results of the capacitive sensing.
-As with the hot glue, the grounding foil got applied in a rectangle that coveres all sensors.
+As with the hot glue, the grounding foil got applied in a rectangle that covers all sensors.
 Then a cable needs to be soldered to this layer.
 The next figure shows the result of this step.
 Note: The picture got taken before this wire got added.

 <img src="https://user-images.githubusercontent.com/44895720/90979905-4eca8780-e558-11ea-9270-7024f56e728f.jpg" height="600">

-### Step 6: Adding the Moltofill
+### Step 7: Adding the Moltofill

 This is a step that is not absolutely necessary but it is best to do.
 This step involves applying a layer of Moltofill.
 The reason is the following: Liquid plaster doesn't combine well with already cured plaster and it also expands when drying so the problem is that the second plaster layer might cause the first one to crack a bit because it expands a little bit.
 So the idea is to apply a thin layer of Moltofill before applying the second plaster layer.
 The Moltofill should be slightly dried but not all the way before the second plaster layer gets poured so that it combines well.
 The following figure shows the result after adding the Moltofill and letting it slightly dry.

 <img src="https://user-images.githubusercontent.com/44895720/90980025-1d9e8700-e559-11ea-8cb6-1be0be3214f3.jpg" height="600">

-### Step 7: Adding the last layer of plaster
+### Step 8: Adding the last layer of plaster

 The last step regarding the creation of the bust itself is to add the second layer of plaster.
 This layer can basically be as thick as one wants to give enough structural stability to the bust.
 The next figure shows the result.

 <img src="https://user-images.githubusercontent.com/44895720/90980130-cb119a80-e559-11ea-85d0-3b55a79fdc10.jpg" height="600">

-### Step 8: Unmolding
+### Step 9: Unmolding

 Before unmolding the bust it is best to let it cure for a couple of days.
 The resulting bust can be seen in the following figure.

 <img src="https://user-images.githubusercontent.com/44895720/90980165-09a75500-e55a-11ea-8721-b6d557fc9c75.jpg" height="600">

+### Step 10: Marking the interactive parts on the outside of the bust

+This is an optional step but the author decided to mark the interactive parts on the outside of the bust because it was important in the scope of the master thesis.
+There are multiple ways to mark interactive parts on the bust:

+* **Colored markings:** The easiest way is to use colored markings.
+This can be achieved by just using water color and apply the color onto the outside of the bust using either a brush or a finger.
+The only thing one has to pay attention to is that the brush/finger is not too wet when applying the color.
+Otherwise the color runs off ruining the bust.
+An alternative way to get colored markings is to make the plaster itself colored on certain parts in step 3 by mixing one batch with wall color so that one has two batches: The normal plaster and the colored one.
+The issue is that this makes it way harder when trying to evenly distribute the plaster to get the thin first layer because one has to pay attention to not inadvertendly mixing these two parts.
+* **Structural markings:** Another possibility is to use some kind of structural marking.
+The author tried out a lot of different approaches for this and in the end found one that works well.
+The author decided to use a joint tape for this.
+The way this works is the following: The self-adhesive joint tape got placed onto the interactive parts.
+Then a very small amount of additional plaster got smeared onto these parts.
+Then, after the plaster was slightly dry but not dried all the way, the joint tape got removed, leaving behind a checkered structural marking.
+* **Markings with cloths:** Another option is to use a cloth to create some markings.
+The author decided to do this with felt.
+This way of highlighting is obviously way more explicit which might not be fitting for one's particular usage scenario.